spack/spack-monitor/docs/deployment/aws.rst

     $ ssh -v -i "~/.ssh/Lightsail-<keyhname>.pem" ubuntu@<ipaddress>

 You'll want to register a static IP, from the Networking tab, otherwise we cannot associate a domain.
+You'll also want to add an HTTPS rule to networking, unless you don't plan on setting up https.
 You can now jump down to the Install Dependencies section.